MIGRATION BLOCKER – WHAT? WHERE? WHY?

 If white textiles or fabrics are to be coloured, there are various options.
 One of them is sublimation, where paint evaporates from carrier paper at 200°C and becomes solid on the textile or fabric fibres.
 However, this process only works with polyester or mixed fabrics where other dyeing processes use natural fibres, such as cotton.

 Heat transfers are applied to a finished garment at temperatures between 120°C and 200°C. A previously sublimated textile or fabric reactivates at high temperatures.
 It partially turns back into steam and works its way through the various layers of the heat transfer.
 It then solidifies again and can be seen as spots in the design of the heat transfer.
-This process can be slow and you may not notice anything shortly after the application.
-Only after a few months, the familiar "migration spots" suddenly appear, they look similar to coffee stains.
+The spots can become immediately visible, but this process can also be slow and you may not notice anything shortly after the application.
+Only after a few months, the familiar 'migration spots' suddenly appear, looking similar to coffee stains.

-Where migration blockers used to be made of a black colour layer or layers made of metallic powders (such as silver or gold), today’s migration blockers are an active carbon layer.
+Where migration blockers used to be made of a black colour layer or layers made of metallic particles, today’s migration blockers are an active carbon layer.
 Active carbon, consists of large particles that work similar to a sponge, they grab the migrating colour particles and lock them in.
 Another benefit is the high level of elasticity that is created, which ensures the use of heat transfers on stretchable fabrics, like sports garments.
+This elasticity is a significant improvement compared to the old migration blockers.

 The active carbon layer is set directly over the adhesive layer so that all other layers of the heat transfer are protected from the migrating colour of the textile, fabric or garment.
 For a better understanding, here you can see the lateral cross-section of a heat transfer enlarged 30 times.